ge-high-assurance/RACK/RACK-Ontology/scripts/README.md

 ## Example invocation

+These examples uses the virtual environment as defined in the *Installing Dependencies* section above.

+### Import

 This example populates the *Turnstile* example into a RACK in the Box instance running on `localhost`

-This example uses the virtual environment as defined in the *Installing Dependencies* section above.

 ```
 $ source venv/bin/activate